 You can instead choose to have it Automatically turn off after a specific number of days if you want to make visitors feel like they've just missed out on something big (hopefully, there will be another opportunity soon!).
 This option is also handy if you're announcing something new on your store that's still accessible after your countdown.

 Finally, you can have it persist indefinitely, requiring you to manually turn it off when you're good and ready.

 Those last two options may seem a little questionable to you, but let us explain the final option in the Editor: the Expiration message.
 With this option enabled, you can override your timer's text to display a different message.
 So if visitors just missed the end of a sale, you can keep your timer on for an extra week with a message telling them they just missed your flash sale, but to check back in a few weeks for the next one.

 Saving or Publishing your timer

 When you're satisfied with your timer, you'll want to publish it to your store.
-At the bottom of your window, on the right, you'll see a brilliant blue-gradient Publish button.
-Hitting that will save your timer, publish it your store, and return you to the Dashboard.
+At the bottom of your window, on the right, you'll see a brilliant blue-gradient Done button.
+Before you press that, next to it you'll see a white button with a scroll.

 If you click on the white button with the scroll, you will see either Published or Unpublished.